 STUDY SITES

 To determine how predator and prey species have adapted to different temperature conditions, we used a space for time substitution.
 We measured oxygen consumption rates of target species at six sites that varied in altitude and environmental conditions.
 These sites were spread throughout the Iberian Peninsula (Fig 2).
-At each site, 32 artificial mesocosm ponds of 320L volume capacity were set up and initially seeded in 2015 with an assemblage of locally sampled freshwater species.
+At each site, 32 artificial mesocosm ponds (320L) were initially seeded in 2015 with an assemblage of locally sampled freshwater species.
 The communities in these ponds were then left to assemble naturally over the following two years.
 Most invertebrate species found in the ponds are efficient dispersers upon reaching adult stage and were found throughout ponds at each site (Matias, unpublished data).
-The sampling period for this study corresponded to the local spring season at each site (April to May).
-The distinct geographical position of these sites exposed them to different local climates and average temperatures: Peñalara (7.35±0.05°C), Jaca (11.05±0.04°C), Porto (12.7±0.03°C), Toledo (13.47±0.03°C), Évora (14.92±0.03°C) and Murcia (16.23±0.03°C).
+The sampling period for this study corresponded to the local spring season at each site (April to May, 2017).
+The sites experienced different local climates and average temperatures: Peñalara (7.35±0.05°C), Jaca (11.05±0.04°C), Porto (12.7±0.03°C), Toledo (13.47±0.03°C), Évora (14.92±0.03°C) and Murcia (16.23±0.03°C).
 Mesocosm temperatures were recorded with submerged loggers every hour since the set up of each experimental site.

 STUDY ORGANISMS

 Experiments were carried out on macro invertebrates native to ponds of the Iberian Peninsula.
 Individuals were collected with 500μm mesh nets from their home ponds and were identified to species level following experiments and preservation.
-Any experiments done with the wrong species were excluded (16.8% of chironomids, 8.5% of mayflies and 9.6% of dragonflies).
 We targeted species based on abundance at each site (>100 individuals) and trophic level (predator vs. prey).
 Not all species were found in sufficient numbers at all six sites (Fig 2).